 This performance is global recognition of the calibre of dance training offered here in WA by the amazing dance faculty at WAAPA.
 The season this work will appear in is called Icon: An Extraordinary Event and will run from 13-19 November.
 As well as the Bausch piece, former company members of Tanztheatre Wuppertal, Meryl Tankard and Michael Whaites, will remount works inspired by Pina Bausch with the dance students.

-From 12-18 June WAAPA will – for the first time – take its annual musical extravaganza to the Perth Theatre Trust’s His Majesty’s Theatre for a limited run.
-The crowd pleasing, feel-good Broadway and West End smash, Mamma Mia! will no doubt provide audiences with a family-friendly evening of unforgettable ABBA songs and pure showbiz spectacle.
-Other musicals for 2020 include A Chorus Line, Parade and the rock-musical adaptation of Frank Wedekind’s Spring Awakening.
+From 12-18 June WAAPA will – for the first time – take its annual musical extravaganza to the His Majesty’s Theatre for a limited run.
+The classic and memorable A Chorus Line will no doubt provide audiences with a great evening of sensational theatre.
+Other musicals for 2020 include Mamma Mia!, Parade and the rock-musical adaptation of Frank Wedekind’s Spring Awakening.

 Theatre highlights include Bernhard Pomerance’s multi-award-winning play, The Elephant Man, William Shakespeare’s Hamlet and The Comedy of Errors and Pulitzer Prize-winning playwright, Sam Shepard’s A Lie of the Mind.